DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 Elyra hated the clean sterility of the control spire.
 No natural field feedback.
 No grounding.
 The air was saturated with filtered resonance, perfectly smooth and cold.
 It made her teeth ache.

 She reviewed the containment sequence on her handheld slate, fingers moving with practiced efficiency despite the tremor in her left hand.
 Layered fields, inverse couplings, Invest buffers.
-Impressive work�but too confident.
+Impressive work - but too confident.

 She didn't trust Marla Brennick.

-The woman wasn't reckless�that wasn't the problem.
+The woman wasn't reckless - that wasn't the problem.
 She was exact.
 Controlled. *Predictable.* And that kind of predictability was fatal when dealing with unknown harmonic agents.

-The slate chirped softly�a fluctuation alert.
+The slate chirped softly - a fluctuation alert.
 She tapped to expand the trace: 0.02 phase offset across a triple-layer junction.

 "It's mapping the geometry now," she muttered.